life423/drewclark.io-portfolio/enhanced-code-context-solutions.md

 - Rate limiting still works on a per-feature basis
 - Cache keys are generated consistently with the previous implementation

+## UI Improvements

+### 5. Enhanced Chat Message Scrolling

+Modified the UnifiedProjectChat component to improve user experience with long messages:

+- Changed auto-scrolling behavior to ensure users see the beginning of new messages
+- Added smarter logic to distinguish between user messages and AI responses
+- For user messages: continues to scroll to bottom (conventional behavior)
+- For AI responses: scrolls to show the beginning of the message
+- This prevents users from missing the first part of long AI responses

 ## Future Improvements

 Potential future enhancements: